Eating Disorder Treatment

 You will be given support, education, and practical strategies.
 The body has all the answers, but many therapists overlook this wealth of knowledge.
 My body-centered approach can help you develop the ability to listen to your body in order to understand the core issues that are causing your weight and dieting issues.
 Over time, you can begin to pay more attention to the messages your body is trying to signal.
 As a result, you can feel more peace with your body and live a life of freedom.

-In sessions, you will begin to develop a new relationship to your thoughts, emotions and body.
+During a sessions, you will begin to develop a new relationship to your thoughts, emotions and body.
 This can be accomplished through the therapeutic relationship itself.
 Most of our core issues and struggles arise in relationship.
 Therefore, a secure supportive relationship built in therapy will help you develop a healthy relationship with yourself and with others.

 You may believe that eating disorder treatment can help you, but still have concerns or questions…